shivamkachhadiya/Low-latency-Linux_CML/README.md

 Q: What happens if the buffer provided to getcwd() is too small?
 A: It returns NULL and sets errno to ERANGE.

-🚀 Future Roadmap

- Implement ls functionality using opendir() and readdir().

- Add support for piping (|) between commands.

- Implement custom signal handling for SIGINT.

-Developed as a deep dive into Linux systems programming, focusing on performance, memory efficiency, and deterministic behavior.

----

 If you want, I can also create a **slightly more “modern GitHub-ready” version** with **badges, code highlighting, and collapsible sections** so it looks super polished for open-source.